 Breastfeeding as biology, not ideology — can we look at it this way?
 If it works, great.
 If it doesn’t, for whatever reason at all, I’d like to give you moms out there a chance to consider a slightly nuanced perspective in hopes it alleviates a little of the angst, guilt or self-imposed diminishment you are suffering.
 Most especially, I’d like to counter the zealots out there, who sure seem to receive the bulk of the press, who I know are only adding to your pain as their banners of Attachment and Leche This and That are flown, as if breastfeeding were a glorified goal onto itself.

 Yes, breastfeeding is best.
-Let no pro-leche person be mistaken that I am support non-attempt.
-I have three kids, breastfed them all, each one of them for different lengths of time as circumstance dictated, no problems whatsoever starting, during or weaning.
+Let no pro-leche person be mistaken that I support formula/hand-off non-attempts at this.
+I have three kids, breastfed them all, each one of them for different lengths of time as circumstance dictated, no problems starting, during or weaning.
 But here’s my take on that: It was no big deal.
 May I say it again?
 It was no big deal.
 Breastfeeding was a biological function that worked for me.
 Biological, not ideological.
 I will not put myself on a pedestal for having done so, and my goal with this article is to put all of us reproducing humans (a.k.a. women) back on a single playing field.
 Come back up/down here with me, whether you nursed or not.
-The mom air is fine; it is wacky and busy and never perfect, but we all can breathe the same stuff.
+The mom air is fine; it is a calling, it is hard work, it is wacky and busy and never perfect, but we can all breathe the same air.
 Being a mom is not a club of ability-ranking and exclusiveness; it is a universally-applied definition to those who either give birth and/or raise children.
 Birth is one aspect, how we feed our child is another.
 Guess what?
 That is only the beginning.

 All of us need to step back a bit from the ideology of breastfeeding and re-accept it as biology.
 We humans have such a tendency to create schools of thought that morph to religious zealotry and practice.
 Our minds are blessed (or cursed?) for their inclination to intellectualize just about everything.
 But lactation is a bodily function that follows the other big bodily function that is reproduction.
 No self-centered fanatic need make any woman feel the lesser mother for not breastfeeding long enough or not at all.
 Don’t we have enough on our collective plates as we make our way through life?
 Does this too have to become a contest, or worse yet, a social media quest?